Earth is running a fever. And UN climate talks are focusing on the contagious effect on human health

 Dr. Yseult Gibert of Montreal said 70 percent of operating-room emissions come from the way patients are given anesthesia.
 She said some types of anesthesia are more climate-friendly than others, without sacrificing on quality or effectiveness when it comes to care.

+A report last week issued by Unitaid, which helps get new healthcare products to low- and middle-income countries, explored how product redesign, improvements in manufacturing and other measures could reduce the carbon footprint of 10 products used for health emergencies, women's and children's health, and HIV, malaria and tuberculosis.

-Gibert, 24, now at Johns Hopkins University, specializes in “planetary health” — the intersection between climate and health.
-Heat waves, which can be deadly, also can weigh on mental health such as among teens, she said, while poor air quality can make life harder for those facing lung and heart ailments and cause respiratory issues, like asthma in kids.
+Forest fires caused in part by climate change can have dramatic effects on homes, health and lives.
+Heat waves, which can be deadly, also can weigh on mental health, Gibert said, while poor air quality can make life harder for those facing lung and heart ailments and cause respiratory issues, like asthma in kids.

 “Not a lot of people know that the climate crisis is a health crisis,” she said.